Eliminating Debts Through Bankruptcy In Louisiana

 The general rule of thumb is that unsecured debts are discharged in bankruptcy, while secured debts must be paid at least up to the value of the collateral.
 Some obligations (such as child support) can never be discharged.

-The experienced lawyers of Simon, Fitzgerald, Cooke, Reed and Welch, can help you determine whether to file Chapter 7 or Chapter 13 — or whether to file bankruptcy at all — based on which your debts are dischargeable.
+The experienced lawyers of Simon Fitzgerald LLC, can help you determine whether to file Chapter 7 or Chapter 13 — or whether to file bankruptcy at all — based on which your debts are dischargeable.

 Maximizing The Debt You Discharge